Loading lesson…

 The big idea: hard texts are accessible if you have a translator.
 AI is the translator.
 Use it without shame.

-What is the main benefit of asking AI to explain a research paper for an 8th grader?
+What is the main idea of "The "Explain This for an 8th Grader" Trick"?